rallets/integration-tests/README.md

 * maintainable in the long term (10 years)
 * don't rely on 3rd part tools
 * avoid copy-paste
-* managed by testers
+* manageable by testers without strong coding experience

-### How to write integration tests
+### How-to write integration tests
-We have found a pattern that can solve all the problems we have encountered and that be easily followed.
+After implementing hundred of tests, we have found a pattern that can solve all the problems we have encountered and that be easily followed.

-The  pattern will help to write tests to check happy scenarios, bad scenarios, and uncommon scenarios like wrongly handmade json bodies.
+**The pattern will help you to write tests to check happy scenarios, bad scenarios, and uncommon scenarios like wrongly handmade json bodies.**

-The system could look awkards from a "developer" point-of-view, but it's perfectly correct from a "tester/maintenability" point-of-view.
+*The system could look awkards from a "developer" point-of-view, but it's perfectly correct from a "tester/maintenability" point-of-view.*

-We suggest to STRONGLY follow the pattern and naming cobventions.
-If you cannot follow these, maybe you have problems in your codebase.
+*We suggest to STRONGLY follow the pattern and naming conventions.
+If you cannot follow these, maybe you have problems in your codebase.*

-A common problem is namespaces/classnames conflict, in this case the integration-tests project should bypass the problem.
+*A common problem is namespaces/classnames conflict, in this case the integration-tests project should bypass the problem.*

 ### Project structure
 ##### The project structure follow the same convention explained in the Core project.